Installation

 CLICKHOUSE_DATABASE=default

-1. Create a new file for your database configuration (e.g., db.ts):
+1. Create a new file for your database configuration (e.g., db.ts).
+Alternatively, you can pass the client directly as demonstrated in the browser envrionment example below.

 import { createQueryBuilder } from '@hypequery/clickhouse';